-Telomerase reverse transcriptase (TERT), an enzyme associated with nearly all malignant human cancers, is even more diverse and unconventional than previously realized, new University of Colorado Boulder research finds.
+Telomerase reverse transcriptase (TERT), an enzyme associated with nearly all malignant human cancers, is even more diverse and unconventional than previously realized, new CU Boulder research finds.

 Telomeres, the protective ends of chromosomes, help to maintain genomic stability.
 In most normal adult human cells, the telomeres eventually shorten beyond a critical length, bringing a cell’s life to its natural end.
 In almost all human cancers, however, telomerase reactivates, leading to cell proliferation and tumor formation.
 This is a key part of what makes cancer cells “immortal.”

 As TERT is the component of telomerase that is required for cancer development, it has become an attractive target for cancer therapeutics in recent decades.

 “TERT has great importance in cancer progression and hence there is a great interest in studying its expression regulation,” said Gabrijela Dumbovic, a post-doctoral researcher in the Department of Biochemistry and co-lead author of the CU Boulder study.

 The study, published recently in the journal Proceedings of the National Academy of Sciences, used powerful, high-magnification imaging techniques to reveal differences in how TERT is produced on the single-cell level, in individual cancer cells.
 Previously, studies relied on general averages of TERT production within whole tissue samples or large cell populations, without investigating potential cell-to-cell variation.